Ever dreamed of living the van life? Thinking about taking on a Toyota HiAce camper conversion and heading out on some epic road trips?

 - Foam bed mattress

-- Assorted fixtures and fitting (draw runners, curtain rails, screws, etc etc)
+- Assorted fixtures and fittings (draw runners, curtain rails, screws, etc etc)

-The solar setup I went for was then an additional $880 (a detailed breakdown of that is further on)
+The solar setup I went for was then an additional $880 (a detailed breakdown of that is further on), + $100 for the roof bars

 And on top of this the original purchase of the van was $2,300AUD.

-All in My Toyota Hiace Camper Conversion was a $5,580AUD project
+All in My Toyota Hiace Camper Conversion was a $6,265AUD project

 Extra Costs and Splurges!